 If there are any wounds or open areas on the orchid plant, Pectobacterium carotovorum, or Erwinia, can enter and infect the plant.
 It is an opportunistic bacteria.

-In orchids with pseudobulbs, bacterial soft and brown rot, if left unchecked, can slowly spread to infect the rhizomes and pseduobulbs, infecting the entire orchid.
+In orchids with pseudobulbs, bacterial soft and brown rot, if left unchecked, can slowly spread to infect the rhizomes and pseduobulbs.
+Over time, the brown rot will continue to spread and infect the entire orchid.

 What Are The Signs of Bacterial Brown Spot in Orchids?